BUMETCS673/ProjectRepoTemplate/README.md

 # \<Project Name\>
-## Overview
-Please give a brief description about your project here and specify the implementation stack.
+Please give a brief description about your project here.

+## Technology Stack
+Please specify the technology stack used.

+## A list of Completed Features
+Pleaea list all features implemented (from users' pointview) and a brief description of each feature and related screenshots if applies.
+Also provide a link to your requirement management tool such as pivotaltracker or Jira.

-## Screenshots
+## Development Configuration Instructions
-Please add some screenshots here

-## How to set up the local development environment

-## How to build/run the project
+Please describe how to set up the local development environment and how to build/run the project.

-## How to deploy the app (if applied)
+## Deployment (if applied)
-Pleae the link to deployed app if have
+If the app is deployed on a remote server, please provide a link to the deployed app.

-## Workflow?
+Also describe how the app is deployed.

 ## Who we are
+Team members